 “I knew you couldn’t resist,” he said.

 Edward topped off their glasses and joined his brother in his second toast.
 As Graham sat with a satisfied smile on his face, Edward let himself really consider his decision.
 Everything Graham had said was true.
 He did love and miss his family, and his business manager could, indeed, handle the business’s affairs for a while.
 And he hadn’t taken more than a few hours off work in months.
 Maybe spending some time in the country with his mother and brother would do him some good, after all.

 Let me know your thoughts!

 I’m glad that you finished reading the preview of “The Widowed Governess of Aldhury Manor”.
-It will be live on Amazon very soon…stay tuned!!
+Get it now!